What’s Falling away?

 This morning in meditation, I imaginatively put my physical self on a bench looking over the Aegean Sea on the island of Lesvos, Greece in a spot I used to walk past during my visits to this island.
 After sitting myself on a bench, I imagined myself above my body like a bird.
 It was time for a little chat with my dear, old self, and I felt the need to position what might be called my higher self above her, so that I could hover like a bird freely in the ether.

-During this chat, between my old self, and an emerging new one, there was discussion around why much of the woman sitting with her feet on solid ground was going to be left behind, while the rest of me was already flying high and away from her old and worn out ways of being.
-This leaving of much of myself behind was explained not in the language of rejection but rather in the language of transformation.
+During this chat, between my old self and an emerging new one, there was discussion around why much of the woman sitting with her feet on solid ground was going to be left behind.
+This leaving of much of myself behind was discussed not in the language of shame or rejection but rather in the language of transformation.
 The part of me sitting on the bench was gently told that that she, the old self, must take a back seat to allow the emergence of a new one.
 It’s only in the setting aside of the old that we can embrace fully the new.

-The conversation between the old self and the new self was a tender one, I must say.
-There were no reprimands, no regrets, no unwelcome “should have done things this or that way” comments.
+The conversation between the old self and the new self was a tender one.
+There were no reprimands, no regrets, no unwelcome “should have done things this or that way” moments.
 No, it was a sweet conversation, though firm in tone.

 Certain ways of doing and being can suddenly become so obsolete and destructive that a new path forward simply must be forged.
-Recognizing and admitting that old patterns result in exhaustion, hurt, and wasted time isn’t easy because facing one’s inner saboteur is, quite simply, unwelcome information, and a drag that requires that we, God forbid, change course.
+Recognizing and admitting that old patterns result in exhaustion, hurt, and wasted time isn’t easy.
+Facing one’s inner saboteur is, quite simply, unwelcome information and a drag that requires that we, heaven help us, change course.

 These kinds of hard-hitting truths, once identified, might take the form of a painful sort of exhausting inner civil war.
-The body, frustrated because it’s ignored, might just assert itself.
-A backache, a sickness, or an illness might well be the only thing powerful enough to stop us in our frenzied tracks long enough to force us into our interiors, where our wisdom resides.
+The body, frustrated because it has been ignored for too long, might just assert itself.
+A backache, or an illness (it could be any sort of ailment) might well be the only thing powerful enough to stop us in our frenzied tracks long enough to force us into our interiors, where our wisdom resides.

-Likewise, very unpleasant experiences, might wake a person up.
-A situation with another human being, formerly tolerable, may begin to feel more like walking on broken glass, or wrestling with an evil spirit.
+Likewise, very unpleasant experiences might wake a person up.
+A relationship with another human being, formerly tolerable, may begin to feel more like walking on broken glass, or wrestling with an evil spirit.

 There comes a time when enough is enough, and change must come.
 Yet it can be rough going until the truth about one’s self, and one’s complicity with chaos, emerges.

-The leaves are indeed swirling toward their inevitable destination, regardless of our regrets.
+The leaves are indeed swirling down toward their inevitable destination.

 Endings happen, the truth of situations can no longer be ignored.
-Reckonings occur because our intuitive knowledge and insight into situations can no longer be denied, if we ultimately decide to reside in painful truths, and honesty, rather than continuing to evade what we know to be the truth.
-Inconvenient and disruptive truths, once accepted, lead us to transfomration.
-If attended to, these truths, no longer ignored and repressed, will set us free.
-When heeded, these powerful truths, downloaded into our psyche but perhaps ignored for years, will often lead to blessed surrender, serenity, even joy.
-When illusions are shattered, things we once clung to, maybe even just from habit, fall away.
+Reckonings occur because our inner knowings can no longer be repressed or denied.
+Inconvenient and disruptive truths, once accepted, lead to transformation.
+If attended to, these truths will set us free, often leading eventually to blessed surrender, serenity, and joy.
+When illusions are shattered, things we once clung to, maybe even just from a love of ease or habit, fall away.

-As things fall by the wayside, though, new seeds are planted, rooms are redecorated and renewed, and one finds a myriad of new streets to explore, new cats to cuddle and feed, and new faces.
-Before we know it, new neuropathways emerge, and we can see new ways of being in the world.
+As things fall by the wayside, new seeds are planted, rooms are redecorated, and one finds a myriad of new streets to explore, new cats to cuddle and feed, and new faces.
+Before we know it, new neuropathways emerge, and we can see alternative ways of being in the world.
 Those old tapes, cds, and records can be put to the side and revived occasionally on a rainy day, or for sentimental reasons, but they have their place; they’re no longer running the “internal show.”
 Thoughts change, and this changes everything.
-Every day is new, and there are endless ways to appreciate life because now there’s more room.
-The internal house has been all swept up.
-The floors scrubbed and shined; everything can be seen anew.
+There are endless ways to appreciate life because now there’s more room.
+The internal house has been swept clean.
+The floors have been scrubbed and shined; everything can be seen anew.

 And so, this morning I looked down at my old self sitting on her bench, where I had delicately, and with compassion and love, placed her.
 From afar, I loved her as much as I possibly could.
 Still, I told her that I was leaving much about her behind, because I need a new beginning.
-I need to come into a stronger, more centered, clear-thinking, creative and expansive version of my old self.
+I need to come into a more clear-eyed, centered, adventurous, and creative version of my old self.

 It’s time.
 The leaves are falling away, and so is my old self.